SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Additional Experimental Results

-\section{Extended Stability Analysis and Interpretability on Pendulum Problem}
+\subsection{Extended Stability Analysis and Interpretability on Pendulum Problem}

 In the main article, the analysis of pendulum control highlighted regions of local stability along with the control actions over time.
-In Figure \ref{fig:appendix_pendulum}, we examine extreme scenarios involving the absence of control actions as potential control failures, aiming to showcase extended stability analysis during these failure processes.
+In Figure \ref{fig:appendix_pendulum}, extreme scenarios involving the absence of control actions are examined as potential control failures, aiming to showcase extended stability analysis during these failure processes.

-We randomly initialized the environment and restricted actions from timestep 30 to 150.
+The environment was randomly initialized, and actions were restricted from timestep 30 to 150.
 This setup enables the analysis of three typical time regions: \begin{enumerate} \item \textbf{Region of Instability (T: 0--30):} Initial local instability before any actions are applied. \item \textbf{Region of Recovery (T: 30--150):} Control actions are applied to recover the system from local instability to stability. \item \textbf{Region of Control Failure (T: 150--200):} The control is removed, and the system transitions back from local stability to instability. \end{enumerate}

 From the spectral radius and eigenvalue plot (first column, third row), regions of local instability ($\rho_1>1$) are evident in time Regions 1 and 3, as well as at the initial stage of Region 2.
 In Region 2, the policy successfully recovers the system from local instability to stability, aligning with the above-defined phases and the pendulum control objective.
 For the imaginary part of the eigenvalue evolution, pronounced oscillatory behavior is observed in Regions 1 and 3, which aligns with the corresponding periods of local instability identified by the spectral radius analysis.